-Section 2 - Family Responsibilities
+Section 3 - Family Responsibilities

-- (4) The University recognises that: - a. family responsibilities impact on all aspects of an individual's life and are not confined to the 'private' sphere.
-The ways in which such responsibilities impact on work and education mean that they are the concern of the University as a whole; - b. family responsibilities affect both women and men; - c. families are diverse.
+- (5) The University recognises that: - a. family responsibilities impact on all aspects of an individual's life and are not confined to the 'private' sphere.
+The ways in which such responsibilities impact on work and education mean that they are the concern of the University as a whole; - b. family responsibilities affect all genders; - c. families are diverse.
 'Family' is defined by the University in an inclusive way, and includes same sex and de facto partners.
-The University also recognises the wide kinship and family networks of many cultures, and wants to be sensitive to cultural differences in the implementation of its family-friendly policies; - d. students and staff should have access to the same educational and employment conditions regardless of their family responsibilities; and - e. leave and benefits should be reasonably provided to accommodate the roles of students and staff with respect to these family or carer responsibilities. - (5) The University encourages a shared-care model whereby family and carer responsibilities are undertaken by both men and women; it is also aware that child care in particular remains in practice, primarily with women.
-The provisions for children on campus (see Managing Family Responsibilities for more information) for staff and students are part of the University's affirmative action for women.
+The University also recognises the wide kinship and family networks of many cultures, and wants to be sensitive to cultural differences in the implementation of its family-friendly policies; - d. students and staff should have access to the same educational and employment conditions regardless of their family responsibilities; and - e. leave and benefits should be reasonably provided to accommodate the roles of students and staff with respect to these family or carer responsibilities. - (6) The University encourages a shared-care model whereby family and carer responsibilities are undertaken by all genders. - (7) The provisions for children on campus (see Managing Family Responsibilities for more information) for staff and students are part of the University's affirmative action for care-givers.

-Section 3 - Care of Children
+Section 4 - Care of Children

-- (6) The University of Newcastle is committed to: - a. supporting and providing high quality and affordable child care facilities for students and staff; - b. an understanding that child care facilities should be available to meet a range of needs, for example, vacation care, temporary or emergency care, and that these facilities should be readily available and easily affordable to

-- those who want them; and - c. providing facilities which are accessible to those who are accompanied by children.
-This includes, where practicable, provision for ramp entrances to buildings, baby change facilities and breastfeeding rooms. - (7) The University also recognises the occasional need for students to bring children to attend classes, and for staff to bring children to work.
+- (8) The University of Newcastle is committed to: - a. supporting and providing high quality and affordable child care facilities for students and staff; - an understanding that child care facilities should be available to meet a range of needs, for example, vacation care, temporary or emergency care, and that these facilities should be readily available and affordable to those who want them; and - c. providing facilities which are accessible to those who are accompanied by children.
+This includes, where practicable, provision for ramp entrances to buildings, baby change facilities and breastfeeding rooms. - (9) The University also recognises the occasional need for students to bring children to attend classes, and for staff to bring children to work.
 For example, a parent may have a babe in arms, child care arrangements or plans may have fallen through, or it may be a 'pupil-free day' in schools.
 In these instances, students and staff must seek permission from their lecturer/tutor or Supervisor.
 Permission to bring children to class or the workplace is at the discretion of the lecturer/tutor or Supervisor, though any reasonable request should be treated sympathetically.
-(For more information, please see "Guideline for Staff/Students Bringing Children on Campus".) - (8) The University recognises the occasional need for staff and students to take their children into the libraries, food outlets, sporting facilities or any other non-teaching areas subject to any regulations which may apply in those areas.
+(For more information, please see "Guideline for Staff/Students Bringing Children on Campus".) - (10) The University recognises the occasional need for staff and students to take their children into the libraries, food outlets, sporting facilities or any other non-teaching areas subject to any regulations which may apply in those areas.

-Section 4 - Provisions for Staff with Family Responsibilities
+Section 5 - Provisions for Staff with Family Responsibilities